domRiddle/ASF/IPC.md

 }
 ```

 `Message` - `string` value providing extra details about the response.
 This could be simple "OK" when request succeeded, or actual failure reason if it didn't.
 We use this field as a general help for you to know what happened about the request you've sent.
 Keep in mind that this field is NOT a result of your request, only a description of what happened.
-Can be null if we don't have any specific message for you to retrieve.
+Can be null if we don't have any specific message for you to retrieve, although we try to avoid that as much as possible.

 `Result` - `object` value providing actual result of your request.
 The type of this field depends on API endpoint that you called - for example it can be a `Bot` or a `string`.
 Most commonly used in `GET` requests for fetching actual data that you asked for.
 While type of this field is flexible, specific API endpoint always guarantees fixed amount of possible outcomes, and very often it can be strong-typed on per-endpoint basis.
 Can be null if we don't have any specific result for you to retrieve.